Rent a Boat in St Tropez

 You already know the great reputation that French cuisine has, all over the world.
 Now here comes your chance to sample it at its finest - sitting outdoors, enjoying the blissful weather of the Riviera.
 Don't miss the thick seafood stew of bouillabaisse, a Provençal classic that mixes delicious local fish and shellfish.
 Goats cheese is also a regional speciality, with plenty of different varieties on offer - and of course, no visit to France would be complete without a bottle of local wine to accompany your meal.

-Weather in St Tropez
+What is the Weather like in St Tropez?

 Summers in Saint-Tropez are hot but crowded, so to avoid the hustle and bustle it's better to visit in spring or autumn.
 The weather is still good, although be aware that in late autumn and winter strong winds can make sailing difficult.
 The days are still sunny, but the sea can be choppy.
 During these seasons, it's a good idea to charter a boat with a skipper to ensure that your Saint-Tropez holiday isn't ruined by the wind.